 Who We Are

-Peter Brill serves as Executive Director for Sustainable Change Alliance and The Fund for Second Order Change.
+Peter Brill is the founder of Sustainable Change Alliance and its first Board Chair.
 He received his M.D. from U.C.L.A. and became a board certified psychiatrist after his residency at the University of Pennsylvania.
 He also attended the Wharton School of Business where he became a Senior Fellow.
 He founded and directed the Center for the Study of Adult Development affiliated with the Department of Psychiatry at the University of Pennsylvania.
 He consulted to over 150 organizations, founded and ran two national companies, while carrying out a private practice.
 He is a best-selling author who has appeared numerous times on radio and television, and has also lectured internationally.

 Since moving to Santa Barbara he became the Director of the Third Age Foundation where he lectured and led groups and workshops.
 His latest publication is Finding Your J Spot, Joy in Midlife and Beyond.
 He also hosted a radio show titled The Third Age.
 Additionally he has served on several boards in Santa Barbara and is currently a member of Social Venture Partners where he served on the executive committee for 3 years.